-Vaniqa interferes with a chemical in the hair follicles of the skin.
-This results in slower hair growth where the cream is applied.
+Vaniqa interferes with a chemical in hair follicles under the skin, which slows hair growth where the medicine is applied.

 Continue to use Vaniqa even if you do not see immediate results.
 Reduction in facial hair occurs gradually.
 Improvement may be seen as early as 4 to 8 weeks of treatment, however it may take longer in some individuals.
 If no improvement is seen after 6 months of use, treatment should be discontinued.
 Hair growth may return to pretreatment levels approximately 8 weeks after discontinuation of treatment.

-Do not use Vaniqa if you have had an allergic reaction to it in the past.
+You should not use Vaniqa cream if you have had an allergic reaction to eflornithine in the past.

 How should I use Vaniqa?

-Wash your hands before and after each application.
+Wash your hands before and after applying the medicine.

-Remove any facial hair that is present using your current hair removal techniques.
-Wait at least 5 minutes after hair removal before applying Vaniqa.
-Apply a thin layer of cream to the affected areas of the face and nearby affected areas under the chin and rub it in thoroughly.
+Apply a thin layer of cream to all affected areas of the face or under the chin and rub in thoroughly.

 What happens if I miss a dose?